Background to the Employee Turnover Cost Calculator

 One of the reasons the real cost of employee turnover is an unknown is that most companies don’t have systems in place to track all the costs involved when somebody leaves.

-Working with Big5 Assessments we can now help you assess how much staff turnover is really costing you with our complimentary employee turnover cost calculator.
+Working with a strategic partner we can now help you assess how much staff turnover is really costing you with our complimentary employee turnover cost calculator.

 This calculator is for you are a HR professional or manager who needs to justify the cost of an employee retention initiative that you would like to introduce into an organisation.